capstone85/project_proposal/planning/project_proposal.md

 What are some similar apps and websites?
 How will your project stand out from these other websites?

+Similar apps: Uber Eats and Amazon

+Our project stands out from these websites since its purpose is for clothing and allows for small businesses and small retail stores that have a lack of online presence to expand their customers.

 ## Open Questions

 What questions do you still have?
 What topics do you need to research more for your project?